 - You may need to clean your machine regularly while working on a project using canvas, as heavy duty thread tends to leave a lot of lint behind.

 - A longer stitch length (3 to 3.5) works best with heavy duty or thick fabrics.
 It makes a nice looking stitch and makes sewing through multiple layers easier.

 - Use clips and tape instead of pins.
 Multiple layers of thicker fabrics are difficult to pin, especially if you use stiff interfacing as I did with the rounded top tote.

-- If you use heavy duty canvas and stiff interfacing like the one I used for the rounded top bag is best to apply interfacing up to the seam allowance so when you’re sewing, your needle only has to go through 2 layers of canvas (something I’ve learnt after I finished the project; it would’ve made my life so much easier!)
+- If you use heavy duty canvas and stiff interfacing like the one I used for the rounded top bag is best to apply interfacing up to the seam allowance so when you’re stitching, your needle only has to go through 2 layers of fabric (something I’ve learnt after I finished the project; it would’ve made my life so much easier!)

 - Sew slowly over bulky areas (sometimes you may even need to turn the wheel by hand).
 Sew at a slow and constant speed to keep your seams straight and to avoid snapping your thread.

 - If you need to back stitch, do it very slowly (your machine might not like back stitching on canvas at all.
 In this case, do a reinforcing stitch instead of back stitching; this means sewing a second stitch over the initial stitch)

 - To iron finished canvas projects, spritz the area with water and let it soak in a few seconds.
 Then set your iron to the highest setting and press firmly over the wrinkles, making sure to move the iron often to prevent scorching the fabric.

-- Store canvas fabric rolled rather than folded to prevent creases which are difficult to remove.
+- Store unused canvas fabric rolled rather than folded, to prevent creases which are quite difficult to remove.